iains/llvm-project-old/lld/COFF/README.md

 * SymbolBody

-  SymbolBody is a class for symbols, which may be created for symbols in object files or in archive file headers.
+  SymbolBody is a class for symbols.
+They may be created for symbols in object files or in archive file headers.
 The linker may create them out of nothing.